 Have you heard all of the buzz about diamond art kits?
 I had wondered what it was all about.
 Then the Diamond Art Club reached out to me and asked if I would be interested in trying one of their kits for free and leave a review.
 Of course, I said yes and now I am hooked!

-If you are not familiar, diamond art is like cross stitching only with plastic diamonds that sparkle and shine.
+If you are not familiar, diamond art is like cross-stitching only with plastic diamonds that sparkle and shine.

 I did one of the largest ones but if that is too overwhelming you can start with a much smaller diamond art.

-How to Make Diamond Art Club Masterpieces
+How to Diamond Art

 The kit I received is called Where Light and Dark Meet and is 20.5″ X 27.6″.
 It was quickly shipped and I love how even the box is shimmery!

 This part was a little overwhelming.
 When I saw how many diamonds were in the plastic pouches I thought what did I get myself into!
-But at the same time, I was very excited to get started.
+But I was also very excited to get started.

 I decided to go by color but would always start in the left-hand corner and rotate around the canvas in a clockwise direction.
 This strategy worked really well for me!

 Pour some of the diamonds into the sorting tray and give a little shake.
-The shake helps separate the diamonds and hopefully turn them the right side to easily pick up with the tool.
+The shake helps separate the diamonds and hopefully turn them on the right side to easily pick up with the tool.

 The canvas comes pre-sticky with a clear cover sheet.
 Pull back the sheet in only the section you are working on.
 Be careful not to touch the sticky with your hand or arm while placing the diamonds.